civiform/docs/website/src/faq.md

   <details open>
     <summary>How much does CiviForm cost?</summary>
     <div class="accordion-body">
-    <p>CiviForm’s software is free and open source; however, setting up CiviForm in your community requires a significant organizational investment in civic service design to ensure programs and residents have an improved experience, and operating CiviForm requires ongoing staff time to manage questions and application forms.
+    <p>CiviForm’s software is free and open source; however, setting up CiviForm in your community requires a significant organizational investment in civic service design to ensure programs and residents have a good experience, and operating CiviForm requires ongoing staff time to manage questions and application forms.
 Additionally, there are <a href="https://docs.civiform.us/it-manual/infrastructure-requirements">infrastructure costs</a> associated with hosting CiviForm using in-house resources or a third party.</p>
     </div>
   </details>
 </cagov-accordion>